Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress09/01/2024

-The betel nut root has a special shape, half submerged and half floating in the soil, so it is grown as bonsai, ornamental plant, and as medicine to treat insomnia and some other diseases.
+The betel nut root has a special shape, half submerged and half floating in the soil, so it is grown as bonsai, ornamental plant, and as a medicine to treat insomnia and some other diseases.

 The base of the stem swells into a tuber, usually spherical, lying half submerged in rock crevices or submerged in the soil.
 The tuber size varies and can weigh up to several dozen kilograms, depending on the species.
 Because the tuber is large, the plant is also called mugwort.

-The part used as medicine is the tuber of the betel plant.
+The part used as medicine is the tuber of the betel tree.
 The tuber is the swollen base of the stem.
 The tuber is harvested year-round, but if harvested from fall to winter, the active ingredients in the tuber will be of better quality.

 Remedy for insomnia from betel nut

-Recipe 1: 12g each of betel root, passion flower, acacia leaves, 6g of lotus seed heart, 6g of licorice.
+Recipe 1: 12g each of betel root, passionflower, acacia leaves, 6g of lotus seed heart, 6g of licorice.
 Boil and drink, 1 dose per day.

 Recipe 3: Dried betel root and 40-degree white wine in a ratio of 1:5 (1 kg of dried root and 5 liters of wine).
-Soak for about 4 weeks before use, drink 2-3 times a day, about 20-30 ml each time.
+Soak for about 4 weeks before use.
+Drink 2-3 times a day, about 20-30 ml each time.

 Due to its sedative and sleep-inducing properties, caution should be exercised when driving, working at heights or doing work involving machinery that requires alertness.